CS171/2016-cs171-website/lectures/lecture-javascript.md

 ### The special variable ``this``

-JavaScript has a special variable that is available at every scope called this.
-When a function is called with a notation that resembles methods in typical object-oriented languages, say obj.method(), then this is bound to the object holding the method (in this case obj). this allows you to make changes to the local object:
+JavaScript has a special variable that is available at every scope called ``this``.
+When a function is called with a notation that resembles methods in typical object-oriented languages, say ``obj.method()``, then ``this`` is bound to the object holding the method (in this case obj). this allows you to make changes to the local object:

 {% include code.html id="mthis" file="this.js" code="" js="true" preview="false" %}

-So far, so good: we’ve used this to change the value bound to the x field in the object from the object itself.
+So far, so good: we’ve used ``this`` to change the value bound to the x field in the object.
 That’s pretty convenient.

-However, the conenience comes with a caveat.
-The way JavaScript decides to associate this with a given object is simple to explain, but sometimes leads to strange behavior.
-The way it works is that although obj.someFunction is the syntax to access the someFunction slot from obj and someFunction(parameter) is the syntax to call a the function value bound to someFunction with parameter parameter, the syntax obj.someFunction(parameter) is not equivalent to storing obj.someFunction to some temporary variable and calling that.
-In other words, the syntax obj.someFunction(parameter) consisting of those three things next to one another is special to JavaScript.
+However, the convenience comes with a caveat.
+The way JavaScript decides to associate ``this`` with a given object is simple to explain, but sometimes leads to strange behavior.
+The way it works is that although ``obj.someFunction`` is the syntax to access the ``someFunction`` slot from obj and ``someFunction(parameter)`` is the syntax to call a the function value bound to someFunction with parameter parameter, the syntax ``obj.someFunction(parameter)`` is not equivalent to storing ``obj.someFunction`` to some temporary variable and calling that.
+In other words, the syntax ``obj.someFunction(parameter)`` consisting of those three things next to one another is special to JavaScript.

 Here’s what can go wrong:
 {% include code.html id="thiswrong" file="thiswrong.js" code="" js="true" preview="false" %}